micropolimi/MAPPI/docs/3D_printing.md

 Supports: Yes

 ### Printing settings
-The material used is PLA due to its ease of print and accessibility.
+PLA is used as the primary material due to its ease of printing and wide availability.
+However, since PLA is highly hygroscopic, it may warp over time with constant exposure to moisture.
+For improved durability and resistance to weathering, alternative materials such as PETG or ABS are recommended.
-High print resolution is not fundamental.
+It is important to use a black, preferably matte, filament, as this significantly reduces background reflections under certain lighting conditions.
-It is still important to use a black, and possibly matte, filament as it will greatly decrease background reflection under certain light sources.
+While high print resolution is not essential, going any lower than 0.3 mm may result in a rough internal surface, which can negatively affect root development.

-Printer technology: Fused Deposition Modeling (FDM) is preferable as stereolithography (SLA) uses UV-absorbent resins that have a high fluorescence to blue-shifted excitation wavelength.
+Printer technology: Fused Deposition Modeling (FDM) is preferred, as stereolithography (SLA) resins are UV-absorbent and exhibit high fluorescence under blue-shifted excitation wavelengths.